Overview

 Variations

-Variation 3 Have a partner place all five variations of the Human Resources Target online horizontally.
+- Variation 3 Have a partner place all five variations of the Human Resources Target online horizontally.
 The shooter should remain facing up range (away from the targets) until the drill begins so that he/she does not know the target order.
 After returning to the firing line, the partner will call out three specific shooting zones; one T-box, one chest cavity, and one pelvic girdle (in this order).
-This can be done in a number of ways.
+This can be done in several ways.